If you’re wondering how long fish can last in the fridge before going bad, you’re in the right place!

 On the other hand, fatty fish, like bluefish, mackerel, salmon, and tuna only has a maximum of three months shelf life, even when frozen.

 Nonetheless, fresh fish is always better in terms of flavor and texture.
-With this in mind, make sure to purchase only enough of this meat for three days’ consumption or a week at most if you’re planning to freeze a few pieces.
+With this in mind, make sure to purchase only enough fish for two days consumption unless you’re planning to freeze a few pieces.

 If you bought whole fish, you could ask the store to clean the entrails and scales.
 This way, you don’t have to do it yourself before storing it in your fridge or cooking.
-Store them in airtight containers or bags per serving portion as well.
+Store them in airtight containers or bags in individual serving portions as well.

-Once you’re ready to eat them, take a batch out of the fridge and cook immediately.
+Once you’re ready to eat the fish, take a batch out of the fridge and cook immediately.

 You can defrost it in the microwave for an even quicker thawing time.
 Just make sure to stop the cycle when the fish is already pliable, even if there’s still a bit of ice.